A Graphical Calculus for Quantum Computing with Multiple Qudits using Generalized Clifford Algebras

+We now interpret the previous section's intertwining identities in terms of a grading on the generalized Clifford algebra.
+In particular, it is observed that the new charge-braid identity in Proposition \ref{braideqn} is a consequence of a particular property of neutral pairings of $c_k$ and $c_l$.
+First, we define a charge operator $C$: \begin{definition} Define $C$ by linear extension of its action on the basis:

-We call $r_1+r_2+\cdots + r_{2n}$ the charge of the basis element, which is well-defined modulo $N$.
+for all integer indices $r_i$.
+We call $r_1+r_2+\cdots + r_{2n}$ the \textbf{charge} of the basis element, following \cite{LiuPNAS}, which is well-defined modulo $N$.
 This terminology of an element's charge is also applicable for linear combinations of basis elements with the same charge. \end{definition}

 Then, lemma \ref{commuting} tells us that eigenstates of $C$ of eigenvalue 1 which lie in the subalgebra generated by $c_k$, $c_l$ commute.
 We call eigenstates of $C$ with eigenvalue 1 \textit{neutral}.